gabrielguerrero/ngrx-traits/README.md

 });
 ```

-This gives us a new select action and a selectEntitySelected selector, now we need to change our container component to use the new select action, again to see the details of the presentation components see the examples,for this we will assume you added a select output prop to your list component called on the click of the row, our container will now look like:
+The result is a new select action and a selectEntitySelected selector.
+Next step is to change the container component to use the new select action, (<!-- What about something like you can compose them in any way you choose  -->)
+For this example, it is assumed that a select output is added as a prop of the list component called on the click of the row, the container will now look like:
 ####product-page.component.ts

 ```ts